-Haha, those that have been working with me, know that I ventilate uninhibited thoughts here.
-Not something you should always do with your immediate business peers, but here, this is OK I guess.
-In my current engagements, I have the good fortune to talk to really bright people and they inspire me to translate them into foundational ideas that drive my work.
+In my current engagements, I have the good fortune to talk to really bright people and they inspire me to translate our exchanges into foundational ideas that drive our work.

-In my previous posts, I already mentioned the simple logic of the investor world.
-An investor has a simple choice that is similar to a choice that you would make.
+In previous posts, I already mentioned the quite straight-forward logic of the investor world.
+An investor has a choice that is similar to a choice that you would make.
 Do I invest my money in a company with 5% yield or with 10% yield?
 The answer is simple.
 This leads to a "global arms race" of companies that need to deliver the promised investor yield.
 That can either be via the stock exchange or private equity.
-All the time companies are growing or declining and the whole system can be best visualized by soap bubbles.
-One grows at the expense of the other and it is really dynamic.
-The companies that grow have a few ways to that: Grow organically (without help, which is usually slow and not worth the wait too many investors), Acquire companies (comes with a huge integration challenge) or develop an Ecosystem or do all 3 (;-))
+All the time companies are growing or declining.

-Interestingly, attracting an audience and engage with them is now part of your core company strategies.
+This value, be it a platform or a core activity, can be delivered by a partner or yourself.
+The key is to make sure your community trusts you and stays with you.
+Interestingly, attracting an audience and engaging with them then becomes part of your core company strategies.
 So, if you are already sitting on an audience, you have a head start over those that need to develop that.

 The multiverse is, of course, the brainchild of the recently deceased, great, Stephen Hawking and probably a few other people like Kip Thorne.
 It assumes that next to our universe that we know, there are infinite other universes that can best be visualized again with soap bubbles.